Random curves on surfaces induced from the Laplacian determinant: Introduction

 \section{Introduction}

+Classical statistical mechanics deals with systems of large numbers of particles interacting through local forces.
+These systems are naturally defined on Euclidean spaces, so that the notions of scaling limit and scale invariance make sense.
+In this work we define a large family of statistical mechanical systems on curved spaces: curved surfaces with possibly nontrivial topology, where the curvature and topology play both a local and global role in the underlying probability measure.
+By scaling limit in such a context we mean that as the system size grows we shrink the discretization parameter so that the metric properties of the underlying surface remain constant.

+A fundamental property of our scaling limits is that they are \emph{universal}: they are independent of the details of the discrete approximating sequence.
+In other words they are natural, parameter-free systems on the curved surface itself, depending only on its geometry and topology.

-A \emph{cycle-rooted spanning forest} (CRSF) on a graph $\G$ is a subgraph each of whose components contains a unique cycle, or equivalently, contains as many vertices as edges, see Figure~\ref{crsf}.
+Let us detail the systems we consider.
+A \emph{cycle-rooted spanning forest} (CRSF) on a graph~$\G$ is a subgraph each of whose components contains a unique cycle, or equivalently, contains as many vertices as edges, see Figure~\ref{crsf}.
 A \emph{cycle-rooted spanning tree} (CRST) is a connected CRSF.
-Natural probability measures on CRSFs arising from the determinant of the graph Laplacian were introduced in \cite{Ke1}: the probability of a CRSF is proportional to the product of its edge weights times a product over its cycles of a certain function of the cycle, depending on the monodromy of a discrete $\C^*$- or $\SL$-connection.

-The interest of these measures is that they give to a cycle a weight which is a function of its shape (homotopy type or enclosed curvature in the topological or geometrical settings, respectively, as described below).
+Natural probability measures on CRSFs arising from the determinant of the graph Laplacian were introduced in \cite{Ke1}: the probability of a CRSF is proportional to the product over its cycles of a certain function of the cycle, depending on the holonomy of a discrete $\C^*$- or $\SL$-connection.
+The interest of these measures is that they can give to a cycle a weight which is a function of its shape.
+Furthermore, these measures are determinantal viewed as point processes on the set of edges.

-We give a ``cycle-popping" algorithm (Theorem~\ref{algo}) for rapid exact sampling from these and other measures, generalizing the well-known cycle-popping algorithm of Wilson~\cite{Wi} for generating uniform spanning trees.
-One simply runs Wilson's algorithm, and when a cycle is created, flip a coin (with bias depending on the cycle weight) to decide whether to keep it or not.

-We use this sampling algorithm to sample approximations of scaling limits of CRSFs on surfaces in two different settings: a topological and a geometrical one, as follows.
+We study here the \emph{scaling limits} of these measures: their limits on a sequence of finer and finer graphs approximating a surface with a fixed Riemannian metric.
 By \emph{surface} we will mean here an oriented smooth surface with a Riemannian metric.
-By \emph{approximation} of these, we will mean a sequence of graphs $(\G_n)$ geodesically embedded on a surface $\Sigma$ and \emph{conformally approximating} $\Sigma$ in a sense defined below (essentially, the simple random walk on $\G_n$ converges to Brownian motion on~$\Sigma$).
-We endow the space of multiloops with a natural topology and show the weak convergence of probability measures on discrete multiloops to probability measures on continuous multiloops as follows.
+By \emph{approximation} of a surface $\Sigma$ we will mean a sequence of graphs $(\G_n)$ geodesically embedded on $\Sigma$ and \emph{conformally approximating} it in a sense defined below (essentially, the simple random walk on $\G_n$ converges to Brownian motion on $\Sigma$).
+We endow the space of multiloops on $\Sigma$ with a natural topology and show the weak convergence of the above probability measures on multiloops on $\G_n.$